Professor of Leadership, Research, and Foundations

 Dr. Carpenter serves as professor of educational leadership at the University of Colorado in Colorado Springs.
-His research interests include educational policy, leadership, communications, and the U.S. Presidency.
+His research interests include educational and public policy and executive leadership.
 Prior to service at UCCS, Dr. Carpenter worked as a policy analyst, principal, and teacher.

 Ph.D., Educational Leadership and Innovation

 M.A., Educational Leadership